GuillainM/Prometheus-Station/docs/01-raspberry-setup.md

 Now that all settings are configured:

 1. **Review the summary:**
-   - OS: Raspberry Pi OS Lite (64-bit) ✅
+   - OS: Raspberry Pi OS Lite (64-bit) âœ…
-   - Storage: Your 256GB microSD ✅
+   - Storage: Your 256GB microSD âœ…
-   - Customisation applied ✅
+   - Customisation applied âœ…

 2. **Click "YES"** to proceed with writing